 Here's The Perfect Weekend Itinerary If You Love Exploring Virginia's Waterfalls

 Weekends are a wonderful time to take advantage of all that Virginia has to offer.
 With that in mind, we’ve crafted a special weekend for those who love Virginia’s outdoors, particularly the exquisite waterfalls.
-This itinerary includes hikes, site-seeing, restaurants, and beautiful accommodations.
+This itinerary includes hikes, site-seeing, restaurants, beautiful accommodations, and, of course, the best waterfalls in Virginia.
 So pack your bags and get ready for some serious waterfall chasin’!

-What do you think about this waterfall road trip through Virginia?
+What do you think about this road trip that leads you to some of the best waterfalls in Virginia as well as other must-see attractions?
 Is it something you’d try?
 We’d love to hear your thoughts!